MehdiMehrabadi/EasyMQ/README.md

       }

 ```
-And you can use the following code to consumer the message in the queue:
+And you can use the following code to consume message in the queue:
 ## Consumer
 ```csharp
 public class MessageReceiver : IReceiver<MessageModel>